 For remote extension of parking time using HKeMeter -

-HKeMeter supports iOS and Android mobile devices, which is available for free download in relevant app stores.
+HKeMeter supports iOS, Android and Huawei mobile devices, which is available for free download in relevant app stores.
 The public can scan the QR code below to download HKeMeter.

 |Video Number||Description of the Video||Link|